paulo-santana/ft_printf_tester/README.md

 If a test detects that the output is wrong, it will print information about what should've been printed.

+It compiles the program with the AddressSanitizer flag, mainly to detect memory leaks and invalid access.
+However, it makes the tests run slowly.
+The option `nosan` disables the compilation with the address sanitizer, so the tests can run faster.
+Because the ASAN's LeakSanitizer doesn't work on Mac, this tester checks for memory leaks using a library called `malloc_count` if running on Darwin.

 If the moulinette KO you, or if you find a different output between linux and mac, please [open an issue](https://github.com/paulo-santana/ft_printf_tester/issues/new)